 was there a reason why you choose your venue, tell us why in the comments below

 Make sure every detail is specifically written in your contract.
 If there is anything you don’t understand get further clarification.
-We hope our list helps you with your search for the perfect venue!
+We hope our list helps you get a better idea of questions to ask when visiting a wedding venue!

 XO Team Ship